smarter-sh/community/contributors/guide/pull-requests.md

 You can provide additional context with fewer characters by prefixing your commit message with the [kind] or [area] that your PR is impacting.
-These are commonly used labels that other members of the Kubernetes community will understand.
+These are commonly used labels that other members of the Smarter community will understand.

 **Examples:**